Can Dogs Eat Pancakes?

 “Unless your dog has a dietary intolerance or an allergy, serving a plain pancake in moderation shouldn’t cause them any harm,” says Dr Kate McCrossan, a veterinary surgeon practising in Northern Ireland.

 “However, pancakes are high in both carbohydrates and fat, so should only be fed to dogs in small amounts and as an occasional treat.”
+(The same probably applies to humans but we aren’t as obedient!)

 Are pancakes good for dogs?